TakenCdosG/chefs/wp-content/plugins/pricing-deals-for-woocommerce/readme.txt

 == Changelog ==

+= 1.1.1.5 - 2016-06-05 =
+* Fix - Added code to handle the rare "Fatal error: Call to a member function get_tax_class() ..."
+* Enhancement - At store page refresh, catch any price changes and refigure discount
+* Enhancement - Now with FREE PRO demo available, PRO licensing included.

+= 1.1.1.3 - 2016-01-22 =
+* Fix - Date range end date issue resolved
+* Fix - Price Range of Variable Products with a partial Catalog Discount (where only some of the variations have discounts) resolved
+* Enhancement - Now Compatible with WooCommerce Currency Switcher  (by realmag777).

 = 1.1.1.2 - 2015-11-07 =
 * Fix - Coupon discount mini-cart intermittent display issue on 1st time for auto adds